 If a single maintenance window task is registered with multiple targets, its task invocations occur sequentially and not in parallel.
 If your task must run on multiple targets at the same time, register a task for each target individually and assign each task the same priority level.

-Example 1: Specify instance IDs
+Example 1: Specify managed node IDs

-Example 3: Use tag-keys applied to instances
+Example 3: Use tag-keys applied to managed nodes

 Example 4: Use resource group names